 Tom is a master of many fine arts media and loves sharing his knowledge with PSAA students.
 He is always encouraging and patient, and his classes are among the first to fill when the calendar comes out.

 Members saw Bob at work on April 3rd (evening, after the Members Meeting) as he demonstrated his watercolor technique with bay and boats subject matter.

-Members can see Tom at work on May 1st (evening, after the Members Meeting) as he demonstrates his brush, pen and ink technique.
+On May 1st (after the Members Meeting) Tom demonstrated his brush, pen and ink technique.

 About 20 years ago, Linda Coulter joined Pine Shores Art Association in Manahawkin, New Jersey and during one of the life classes, borrowed someone’s pastels.
 She was hooked.
 She had always loved the “hands-on” feeling of drawing with pencil and charcoal, but now discovered the vibrant colors of pastels that one cannot find in any other medium.
 Linda has since and continues to take pastel classes and workshops with Master Pastellists, mostly with Richard McKinley, Hall of Fame Honoree, painting plein air and studio.

 While enjoying commissioned portraits and the occasional still life, Linda especially loves painting landscapes, most especially on location, finding reflections in water, the drama of beach scenes, rocks and buildings fascinating.
 It all lends itself